 Anne’s photographs and articles have appeared in Wonderful West Virginia Magazine, Goldenseal Magazine, and she is the author of the Last Photographers book series.
 She is also a member of the Professional Photographers of West Virginia.

 Melody Urbanic, owner of the award-winning Café Cimino, stated, “Anne Johnson’s photography is a breath of fresh West Virginia air; clean, crisp, straight-forward West Virginia.”

-Awards and honorable mentions include first place in the 2015 West Virginia Lightning Photography competition.
-In 2014, out of 50,000 photographs entered, her Derecho lightning strike placed in the top 25 of The Weather Channel’s It’s Amazing Out There weather competition.
+Anne's Dolly Sods lightning image was awarded first place in the West Virginia Lightning Photography competition, and her Derecho lightning strike placed in the top 25 of The Weather Channel’s It’s Amazing Out There weather competition.